Editor’s Note: This post has been updated with new links and content.

 Resolving an issue, finding a solution, and solving a problem all appeal to our natural desire to fix things.
 As kids, we take things apart so we can put them back together.
 We piece together puzzles for fun and to exercise the brain.

 Tap into this natural inclination and solve a problem for your visitors.
 Show them how you’ll do all the work for them, and make this clear in your unique value proposition.

 Savings and adding value to certain price points can help persuade someone’s decision making process.

 Here’s an irresistible offer for someone looking to book a flight with Southwest.
 The visitor may have initially wanted a flight vs. a new credit card, but laid out in terms of savings and earnings for future flights, the offer suddenly seems like something the visitor needs.

 Framing effect is the way you present your information and the context you place it in.
-It’s a way to play into our cognitive biases and spin someone’s perception, whether it be in a positive or negative light.
+It’s a way to play into cognitive biases and spin perception, either in a positive or negative light.

 There’s four main types of framing that you can use while creating content for your landing pages.
 I’ve included examples in the context of quitting smoking:

 1. Loss framing: appeal to your visitor’s fears.
 This is where you show your visitors what would happen if they didn’t use your offer.